ttaylor22/T_Swizzle1/README.md

 Manoj George <br>

 <b>
-Alex is trash and everyone knows it.<br>
+Tevin is trash and everyone knows it.<br>
 Manoj thinks he's mister big shot, but he ain't. <br>
-Michael is a robot and eats nothing, but mash potatoes. <br>
+Tevin is a robot and eats nothing, but mash potatoes. <br>
 P.S.
-Michael also adds a little gravy to them mash potatoes. <br>
+Tevin also adds a little gravy to them mash potatoes. <br>
 </b><br>